ChrisKuBa/docker-duckdns-client/README.md

-# dynvp6-client
+# duckdns-client

-Field of use: IPV6 only address (with/out a public IPV4 address) with [dynv6](https://dynv6.com/).
+Field of use: IPV6 only address (with/out a public IPV4 address) with [duckdns](https://duckdns.org/).

-This simple alpine docker container updates the ipv6 address of a dynv6 zone.
+This simple alpine docker container updates the ipv6 address of a duckdns zone/domain.

 It is recommended using a static Interface-ID (EUI-64-Identifier) if address is used for services and one or many ports must be forward through a firewall or router (see /etc/dhcpcd.conf slaac hwaddr).